 Durham University is committed to sharing the results of its world-class research.
 Our publications, theses and research data are of interest and relevance not only to the academic community, but also to industry, the health services, government and the general public.
 Through sharing these resources we seek to enhance the impact of our work and welcome opportunities to engage and collaborate with interested parties in all sectors and across international boundaries.

-Durham Research Online (DRO) contains details of journal articles, books, conference papers and reports written by Durham University researchers.
+Durham Research Online (DRO) contains details of journal articles, conference and working papers, book chapters and reports written by Durham University researchers.
 The full-text of many items is available and can be used free of charge.
-Use is for non-commercial, personal study except where licencing statements indicate otherwise.
+Use is for non-commercial, personal study unless licencing statements indicate otherwise.

 Durham e-Theses contains the full-text of Durham University Higher Degree theses from 1899 to the present day.
 PhD, MPhil and Masters by Research are available, but dissertations presented for Taught postgraduate courses are not included.

-Find out about the benefits of Open Access and how to make your papers freely available to other researchers throughout the world.
-Guidance is provided about Open Access policies currently in place and how Durham researchers can comply.
-RCUK-funded authors can also obtain details of how they can obtain Open Access funding.
+Find out about the benefits of Open Access and how to make your papers freely available to researchers throughout the world.
+Guidance is provided about open access policies currently in place and how Durham researchers can comply.
+UK Research Councils-funded authors (formerly RCUK) can also find details of how they can obtain funding to pay for 'Gold' open access.